GN 8.2 Insurer participation in disputes and mediations

 Note: Government insurers and the Nominal Insurer are required to be model litigants, and all other insurers are encouraged to be model litigants.
 A practical example of this is to accord the worker due respect by genuinely participating in proceedings in the Commission.

-Where there is no insurer representative present, matters can be delayed while the legal representative gets instructions.
+Where there is no insurer representative present, matters can be delayed while the legal representative obtains instructions.
 It can be difficult and time-consuming to represent the precise nature of the proceedings over the phone, and repeated delays can prolong matters and interrupt the flow of the proceedings.

-• building case manager capability
+• building claims officer capability

 • allowing for better oversight of legal providers